danieljakots/chownmeblog/README.md

 # chown.me blog

-This repository contains everything (articles in markdown, script to make the html + RSS feeds, the CSS, and the results).
+This repository contains everything (articles in markdown, script to make the html + feeds, the CSS, and the results).

 # Requirements